Thomega35/thomega35.github.io/index.md

 ### EDUCATION

--Student at the Informatic Engineering School of Rennes : ESIR • 2021-2024 -ESIR • INTENSIVE PREPARATION COURSE • 2019 - 2021
+- Student at the Informatic Engineering School of Rennes : ESIR • 2021-2024
+- ESIR • INTENSIVE PREPARATION COURSE • 2019 - 2021
--CERTIFICATE OF SECONDARY EDUCATION (BAC) • 2019
+- CERTIFICATE OF SECONDARY EDUCATION (BAC) • 2019
       With European distinction and honors (Mention Bien)

 ### WORK